fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 **Order details**:

-This is where you input your port request details.
+The order details are where you input required information for your port request.

 The order name you specify here becomes viewable by you in the Teams Admin Center during the porting process and after order completion for your records.